The application dead line had been extended to Tuesday, March 17, 2020.

-The Mark and Huldah Buntain School of Nursing (BSON) Admissions Review Committee evaluates all information in the application and selects applicants for admission to the upper division major as pre-licensure nursing students based on strong academic qualifications, excellent references, comprehensive communication and quantitative skills, and professionalism.
-Appeals for admission decisions are handled by the Student Affairs Committee.
+The Mark and Huldah Buntain College of Nursing (BCON) Admissions Review Committee evaluates all information in the application and selects applicants for admission to the upper division major as pre-licensure nursing students.
+The committee uses a holistic process focused on strong academic qualifications, excellent references, comprehensive communication skills, quantitative skills, faith integration, and professionalism.

-- Acceptance to Northwest University is required for application to the BSON.
+- Acceptance to Northwest University is required for application to the BCON.

-- Cumulative GPA of 3.0 or higher is required in the BSON’s prerequisite courses.
+- Cumulative GPA of 3.0 or higher is required in the BCON’s prerequisite courses.

-- Minimum grade of 2.7 is required in the following BSON core courses:
+- Minimum grade of 2.7 is required in the following BCON core courses:

 - General Psychology